Suicide Warning Signs, and What to Do If You’re Worried

 Depression is a potentially life-threatening illness.

 Today we learned that one of our most beloved entertainers, Robin Williams, has died from suicide.
-This is a difficult subject to talk about, but flushing the demon of suicide out of the darkness into the light takes away some of it’s power.
+This is a difficult subject to talk about, but I know as an experienced therapist that flushing the demon of suicide out of the darkness into the light takes away some of it’s power.
 So we need to have a conversation — I’ll start.

 Warning Signs of Impending Suicide